UPDATE: Police name person of interest in Danville robberies

 Based on surveillance video, police believe the same suspect held up both stores.
 Authorities describe the suspect as a Black man with a beard in his late 40s or 50s.
 He was wearing dark-colored shorts, a dark shirt with a mask covering his nose and mouth, police reported.

-Police announced Wednesday afternoon they are searching for Donzel Coles, 54, as a person of interest in the robberies.
-Coles is already wanted out of Pittsylvania County on charges of burglary and petty larceny, police said.
+Police announced Wednesday afternoon they were searching for Donzel Coles, 54, as a person of interest in the robberies.
+Coles already is wanted out of Pittsylvania County on charges of burglary and petty larceny, police said.

 The suspect was driving a mid-1990s white Buick.